Docker Configuration¶

 CMD wget --no-verbose --tries=1 --spider http://localhost:3000/api/health || exit 1

-The /api/health endpoint returns 200 OK when the app is up and the database connection is healthy.
-The depends_on condition in docker-compose.yml waits for PostgreSQL to be ready before starting the app container.
+The /api/health endpoint returns 200 OK when both the app and database are healthy.
+Docker Compose waits for Postgres before starting the app.

-The database schema updates automatically on startup.
-No manual steps required.
+The database schema updates automatically.
+No manual steps needed.

 image: ghcr.io/jordanlambrecht/tracker-tracker:latest